Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Fraction of RFE galaxies and duty cycle of radio activity

 where $N_{\rm all}$ is the number of galaxies in the total sample, $N_{\rm on}$ and $N_{\rm off}$ are the numbers of RFE-on and RFE-off galaxies in the RFE sample, respectively, and $P$ and $C$ are the purity and completeness of the RFE-off sample.
-The fraction of quenched galaxies is $f_{\rm q}=\frac{N_{\rm q}}{N_{\rm all}}$, where $N_{\rm q}$ is the number of quenched galaxies.
-Figure~\ref{fig_gf} shows these fractions as functions of $M_\star$.
-Since it is difficult to measure a precise value of $P$, we present the results with $P=P_{\rm ll}$ and $P=1$ in the figure.
-The RFE fractions increase rapidly with $M_\star$, while the quenched fraction increases gradually with $M_\star$.
-It is evident that the quenched fraction is significantly larger than the RFE fraction for $\log M_\star/\Msun<11.5$.
-This indicates that the radio feedback is not the major mechanism for the massive quenched galaxies with $\log M_\star/\Msun<11.5$ to maintain their quiescence.
+The fraction of quenched galaxies is $f_{\rm q}=N_{\rm q}/N_{\rm all}$, where $N_{\rm q}$ is the number of quenched galaxies.
+Since it is difficult to measure a precise value of $P$, we present the results with $P=P_{\rm ll}$ and $P=1$ in Fig~\ref{fig:gf}A. Note that the RFE fraction and quenched fraction are calculated using galaxy sample, completeness and purity with $z<0.0906$.